ultral/ultral.github.io/life/remote-work-en.md

 ## 3. Eat healthy food

 I've written [the article](http://www.goncharov.xyz/life/how-to-lose-weight-en.html).
-In short: reduce sugar and fat; increase vegetables, not fat meat & porridge.
+In short: reduce sugar and fat; increase vegetables, porridge and not fat meat.

 ## 4. Create a schedule & follow it

 You shouldn’t spend all time working.
 If you work from home you have 3 additional hours: 2 commute hours & 1 hour for lunch.
 It's extremely easy to waste that time like a couch potato.
-Unfortunately, in the future, it will be hard to rid of bad habits.
-It's better to prevent it.
+Unfortunately, in the future, it will be hard to get rid of bad habits.
+It's better to prevent them.
 You can invest free time into something fundamental: [learn a foreign language](http://www.goncharov.xyz/life/how-to-english-en.html), gain six-pack abs, create old school PC from scratch, read a book, create a pet project.
 You should plan time for that activity & make some preparations:

 1. Move everything out of your mind.
 2. Create contexts.